JiahaoShen0510/JiahaoShen0510/README.md

 ## Final Update:
-The Bid Data Journey has come to the end on November 2023 due to the significant career and life goals change.
+The Bid Data Journey has come to the end on December 2023 due to the significant career and life goals change.

 ## Introduction